Client Application One using ASP.NET Core MVC

 Register View (Views/Account/Register.cshtml)

-Create a view named Register.cshtml within the Views/Account folder and copy and paste the following code.
+Create a view named Register.cshtml within the Views/Account folder and then copy and paste the following code.
 This View provides the HTML form for user registration.
 It has form fields for Username, Email, and Password (bound to RegisterViewModel).
-It will post the data to the Register action in the Account Controller on form submission.

 @model ClientApplicationOne.Models.RegisterViewModel